Krishnan-Raghavan/Sandbox/README.md

 # Sandbox
-A playground to check new functionalities
+A playground to check new functionalities and learn.